 Kawai ES7 Digital Piano Review

 Kawai CE220 Digital Piano Review

 Kawai ES100 Digital Piano Review

 *for a list of ALL my piano reviews. go here: Search All Models

-If you want more info on new digital pianos and lower prices than internet discounts, please email me at email@example.com or call direct at 602-571-1864.
+If you want more info on new digital pianos and lower prices than internet discounts, Amazon, Bundles, and store discounts, please email me at firstname.lastname@example.org or call direct at 602-571-1864.